Comparing Vectrus (NYSE:VEC) & Aris Water Solutions (NYSE:ARIS)

 |3.00

-Vectrus presently has a consensus target price of $62.00, indicating a potential upside of 35.46%.
-Given Vectrus’ higher probable upside, equities analysts plainly believe Vectrus is more favorable than Aris Water Solutions.
+Vectrus has a consensus price target of $62.00, suggesting a potential upside of 34.46%.
+Given Vectrus’ higher probable upside, analysts plainly believe Vectrus is more favorable than Aris Water Solutions.

-This table compares Vectrus and Aris Water Solutions’ top-line revenue, earnings per share and valuation.
+This table compares Aris Water Solutions and Vectrus’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue